 Looking for information on Legislation?
 Check out our Legislative Issues page.

-Bicycle safety is important and it is paramount that riders understand and follow the current laws and rules of the road.
+Everyone biking, driving, or walking needs to understand and follow the current laws and rules of the road.

 - Summary listing of Washington State Bike Laws

 - WSDOT: Washington State Pedestrian Laws

 - Washington State Traffic Laws